100 Years of ‘The Great Gatsby’

 Transcript

-This year, the Great Gatsby turns 100.
+This year, the great Gatsby turns 100.

 Today, Times critic at large A.O.

-Scott tells us the story of how an overlooked book by a 28-year-old author eventually became became the great American novel and explores why, all these decades later, we still see ourselves in its pages.
+Scott tells us the story of how an overlooked book by a 28-year-old 28-year-old author eventually became the great American novel and explores why, all these decades later, we still see ourselves in its pages.

 It's Friday, July 25th.